-- The priorities that were assessed to meet a high priority need as determined through resident surveys, stakeholder interviews, and reported in the 2020-2024 Consolidated Plan; - 2.
+- 1. The priorities that were assessed to meet a high priority need as determined through resident surveys, stakeholder interviews, and reported in the 2020-2024 Consolidated Plan; - 2.
 Activities that reviewed and deemed eligible under the CDBG, HOME and ESG regulations; - 3.
 High priority public service activities that were selected were identified by the County Judge and County Commissioners to serve the individuals in greatest need (children services, education, elderly and disabled services) and that could be funded within the 15% cap.

 Generally, funding availability is always an obstacle.
 Many agencies go un-funded, or underfunded, due to the limited resources and the required 15% cap that is imposed on the CDBG funds.
 With that, the agencies that are applying for the United Way funds have also been reduced due to lack of contributions.
 This creates more competition for the already stressed funds, and many agencies do not receive funding at all.
 Many more of today's families receive some form of assistance (food stamps, TANF, Children's Medicaid, etc.).
 Employment, job training, and healthcare remain a high priority.
-Fair Market Rents have dropped, but the rental market rates have not.
-Compile that with the slowdown of work with the chemical plant expansion and COVID restrictions, stress levels tend to rise and families struggle to pay the bills.
-With agency budgets cuts and lower funding levels, it trickles down to agencies providing less funding for the family's needs.
-When families get stressed, arguments begin to increase, which can also lead to domestic violence.
+Additionally, rents and cost of housing continue to increase.